 - Councillors Carr, Williams and Thompson voted against the firing.
 Coun.
 Malette did not vote due to being absent.

-Vacant council seat controversy
+Filling vacant council seat

-After the death of long-time Coun.
-Pat Culhane in 2020, City Council was given two options on how they could fill the vacant council position:
+City Council was given two options on how they could fill the vacant council position:

 - Hold a special by-election or